 Thank you to everyone who submitted an abstract for the 23rd Congress on Disaster and Emergency Medicine!
 The Call for Abstracts received an overwhelming response, with 895 submissions.
-This is an unprecedented number for WADEM and easily surpasses the previous record of 670 set in 2017 for the Toronto Congress.
+This is an unprecedented number for WADEM and surpasses the previous record of 670 set in 2017 for the Toronto Congress.
 The review process has begun, and authors will be notified of a provisional decision on 23 December 2024.

 Submissions include a wide range of themes relevant to disaster medicine, prehospital care, the health aspects of emergency management, and complex humanitarian crises.
 Abstracts presented at the congress will be published in an online supplement to WADEM’s journal, Prehospital and Disaster Medicine (PDM).
 Each published abstract will have a Digital Object Identifier (DOI), and the congress supplement will be available on PDM’s page on Cambridge Core.*